How Does Hibiscus Tea Lower Blood Pressure?

 The Link Between Hibiscus Tea and Lowering Blood Pressure:

-Hibiscus tea has been used in traditional medicine for centuries, particularly in areas like Egypt and Sudan.
+Hibiscus tea has been used in traditional medicine for centuries, particularly in regions such as Egypt and Sudan.
 Recent research has highlighted its potential in lowering blood pressure.
 The tea contains bioactive compounds, including anthocyanins and flavonoids, which may contribute to its antihypertensive effects.

 Mechanisms of Action: